nikitavoloboev/data/focusing/rules.md

 - [Build things from scratch](https://github.com/nikitavoloboev/build-to-learn) to understand.
 Minimal version that works.
 - Draw or sketch to distill complex ideas.
 Think through problems together.
 Discuss.
 - Watch videos at 2x speed, unless it hurts comprehension or it's entertainment.
 - Listen to podcasts/books at fastest speed I can comprehend.
-(Podcasts: ~2.5x + smart speed, Books: ~1.75x).
+(Podcasts: ~2x + smart speed, Books: ~1.75x).
+Use lower speed when falling asleep on a timer.

 ## Write